Pro-Palestinian protests sweep US college campuses following mass arrests at Columbia

 University President Minouche Shafik said in a message to the school community Monday that she was ''deeply saddened'' by what was happening on campus.

-''To deescalate the rancor and give us all a chance to consider next steps, I am announcing that all classes will be held virtually on Monday,'' Shafik wrote, noting that faculty and staff should work remotely when possible and that students who don't live on campus should stay away.
+''To deescalate the rancor and give us all a chance to consider next steps, I am announcing that all classes will be held virtually on Monday,'' Shafik wrote, noting that students who don't live on campus should stay away.

+Robert Kraft, who owns the New England Patriots football team and funded the Kraft Center for Jewish Student Life across from Columbia's campus, said he was suspending donations to the university.

+''I am no longer confident that Columbia can protect its students and staff and I am not comfortable supporting the university until corrective action is taken,'' he said in a statement.

 Protests have roiled many college campuses since Hamas' deadly attack on southern Israel, when militants killed about 1,200 people, most of them civilians, and took roughly 250 hostages.
 In response, Israel has killed more than 34,000 Palestinians in the Gaza Strip, according to the local health ministry, which doesn't distinguish between combatants and non-combatants but says at least two-thirds of the dead are children and women.